cedricvicera/cedricvicera.github.io/about.md

 I'm also a member of the [Computational Medicine and Informatics Collaboratory](https://com-in.collab.arizona.edu/) and a teaching assistant in the [School of Information](https://ischool.arizona.edu/).

+I'm an incoming student to the [Master of Computer and Information Technology (MCIT) program](https://onlinelearning.seas.upenn.edu/mcit/) at the University of Pennsylvania starting Fall 2020.

 You can view my CV [here](/vicera_cv.pdf).

 I also run a [YouTube Channel](https://www.youtube.com/channel/UCjk3q6_JrHveu8SyT1legmg).